z-dev/web-training/resources/git-cheat-sheet.md

 `git checkout existing-branch-name`

-###Get the lastest view of the world from github (if other people committed stuff and pushed it)
+###Get the lastest version of a particular branch from github (if other people committed stuff and pushed it)

-`git pull origin branch-name`
+`git pull origin branch-name` Warning `pull` also merges it the branch you're currently on.
+If you don't want to merge it, use `fetch`.

 ###The bail out